 Can I send you guys some turds in the mail and you could polish them for me?

 I don’t understand how you could tumble a turd without it crumbling to pieces, unless it was already fossilized?
-Doesn’t make sense, I have tumbled many things before and a turd wouldn’t stand up, I can see other ways as mentioned above, “Varnishing”, but tumbling doesn’t seem as to work.
+Doesn’t make sense; I have tumbled many things before and a turd wouldn’t stand up.
+I can see other ways as mentioned above, perhaps “varnishing,” but tumbling doesn’t seem to work.
 Please explain more!!!

 I wonder the same about the tumbler.
-But not that it would disintegrate your turd, but rather you would find a hardened trail has outlined the walls, or it would splatter.
+Not that it would disintegrate your turd, but rather that you would find a hardened trail has outlined the walls, or it would splatter.
 But I guess it works.

-I wanna see pics of one of these, “Polished Turds”.
+I want to see pics of one of these “polished turds.”
 I just don’t believe this.

 I thought this was quite an interesting aspect of the process: